gabriel-samfira/gopherbin/README.md

 # Gopherbin

 Welcome to Gopherbin.
 This project offers a simple password protected, paste-like service, that you can self host.
+This is an initial release, so expect bugs.

 ## Building